Blase Cupich: Viganò controversy

 In August 2018, Archbishop Carlo Viganò, the former apostolic nuncio to the United States, released an 11-page letter describing a series of warnings to the Vatican regarding sexual misconduct by then Cardinal Theodore McCarrick.
 Viganò claimed that McCarrick and others "orchestrated" the appointments of Cupich as archbishop of Chicago and Bishop Joseph Tobin as archbishop of Newark.
 Cupich responded, saying that Viganò told Cupich at the time of his appointment as archbishop that it was "news of great joy", congratulating him and expressed his support.
 Cupich later said, "I don't think that I needed one person to be my advocate."
 In an August 2018 interview, Cupich said the language of the Viganò letter seemed political:"It was so scattershot that it was hard to read if it was ideological in some ways, or it was payback to others for personal slights that he had because there were some people who in his past he felt had mistreated him."
 Cupich said he was "taken aback" by the negative language Viganò used about him.
 In an interview with WMAQ-TV that same month, Cupich said, "The Pope has a bigger agenda.
 He's got to get on with other things—of talking about the environment and protecting migrants and carrying on the work of the Church.
 We're not going to go down a rabbit hole on this."
 Cupich later stated that his remarks to WMAQ were not referring to abuse by clergy.
 When asked about those criticizing Francis, Cupich responded, "Quite frankly, they also don't like him because he's a Latino."
-Francis was born and raised in Argentina, after his father immigrated to that country from Northern Italy.
+Francis was born and raised in Argentina, after both his father and maternal grandparents immigrated to that country from Northern Italy.